 Dialogue is an effective tool for advancing the plot and revealing people’s personalities.
 Teaching kids to write realistic and compelling interactions can help their stories come to life.
 It's also a good idea to encourage students to express their thoughts before writing them down, as this can lead to more natural and dynamic dialogue.

-Another way of adding weightage to this dialogue is quoting from real people like experts, celebrities, or ordinary individuals — to add vibrancy to your writing.
-Things like these add depth to the characters and reveal more about them.
+Another way of adding weightage to this dialogue is quoting real people, such as experts, celebrities, or ordinary individuals, to add vibrancy to your writing.
+These things add depth to the characters and reveal more about them.

 Think about any story and try to identify why you remember that particular story.
 Is there a probability that a visual story is more memorable to you compared to something plain that you read randomly?
 Engaging the senses is an important part of writing.